geografa/edrex.github.io/_posts/2013-07-15-washougal-picnic.md

 permalink: "washougal-picnic"
 ---

-You, as a reader of my blog are, cordially hereby and heretofore without further fussing about, invited to:
+You, as a reader of my blog and generally standup person, are cordially invited hereby and heretofore without further futzing about to:

-> A River Picnic on the beautiful Washougal
+> a River Picnic on the beautiful Washougal

 > this Wednesday the 17th of July